 Doyo no ushi no Hi: Marketing at its best

-Doyo no Ushi no Hi (土用丑の日), the days of the year for the customary meal of unagi, falls on July 21 and August 2 this year.
+Doyo no Ushi no Hi (土用丑の日), the days of the year for the customary meal of unagi, falls on July 28 in 2021.
 Doyo denotes the 18 or 19 days before the beginning of each season according to the traditional lunisolar calendar – this is an adjustment period of sorts as you enter each season.
 The summer Doyo is said to be the hottest time of the year.
 Ushi no Hi refers to the day of the ox (the second sign in the Chinese zodiac cycle of 12 signs).
 So Doyo no Ushi no Hi is the day of the ox within the Doyo period.

 View this post on Instagram